okuchukwu2005/axo/README.md

-# forms
+# axo
-c forms - header only retained mode gui library made in c
+header only immediate mode gui library made in c